-While you are studying online with us this fall, we know you will also be getting ready to join us in Waco in person in January.
+While you are studying online with us this spring, we know you will also be getting ready to join us in Waco in person for a future semester.
 Once you know when you’ll be transitioning to campus, you will need to apply for your visa to study in the USA.
 You will need an I-20 from Baylor University, issued by the United States Citizenship and Immigration Services (USCIS) to submit with your visa application.

 A visa allows a foreign citizen to travel to a U.S. port-of-entry and request permission from the U.S. immigration officer to enter the USA.
 It does not guarantee entry into the USA.

 Most non-U.S. citizens who wish to study in the USA will seek an F-1 (non-immigrant) student visa, but there are other visa types that are sometimes authorized for those who study in the USA.
 An F-1 visa is for people who want to study at an accredited U.S. university or to study English at a university or intensive English language institute.